Earliest Written Reference

 Distilling was taking place on this site at least as early as 1494, although it was most probably happening long before that.

-‘To Friar John Cor, 8 bolls of malt, wherewith to make aqua vitae for the King.’
+‘To Brother John Cor, 8 bolls of malt, wherewith to make aqua vitae for the King.’

 The Exchequer Roll